kshitijk4poor/devops-cook/DASHBOARD.md

 1. **Time Range Selection**: Adjust the time range in the top-right corner to view data for different periods
 2. **Filtering**: Use the endpoint and status filters to focus on specific areas
 3. **Drill Down**: Click on a spike or anomaly to zoom in and investigate
-4. **Comparing**: Use the "Compare to" feature to compare with previous time periods
+   - **Pro Tip**: Use split view to compare different time periods side-by-side

+4. **Common Investigation Paths**:
+   - Error rate increase → Check error distribution → Examine recent errors
+   - Latency spike → Check system metrics → Review database queries
+   - Traffic anomaly → Check user distribution → Look for pattern changes

 ## System Dashboard